Once you know better, you’ll do better…

 This book will show you the power of no and how it’s okay to help others on occasion, but not to risk your own financial health to save someone who doesn’t care about theirs.

 You will either resonate with the stories in this book or get scared to death by them.
-Either way, this is a must-read by all women and one of my favorite life-changing personal finance books.
+Either way, this is a must-read for all women and one of my favorite life-changing personal finance books.

 Have you read any of these books on my list?
 If so, what did you think of them?
 Do you have any to add?